Knowing how your ancestors weathered difficult times can help foster resilience and provide life lessons that are timeless.

 “Connect with family members who have an interest in your family’s history, and learn what already exists,” says Speltz.
 “Find out who might have photographs, letters, or recorded memories.
 If there’s a book about your family, what’s left out?
 Who’s been overlooked?”

-Start with what you know and work backwards.
-You may want to use a genealogy website, such as ancestry.com, to help fill in the gaps.
+Start with what you know and work backward.
+You may want to use a genealogy website to help fill in the gaps.
 Gathering these details can provide some background information to put your family’s past and present into perspective.

 Gather specific stories